planeworld/pwng-server/README.md

 ### Why Planeworld NG?

-Based on my positive experiences from [BattleSub](https://github.com/bfeldpw/battlesub) with [Magnum](https://github.com/mosra/magnum) and [EnTT](https://github.com/skypjack/entt) and decades of lessons learned concerning Planeworld, I decided to restart my passion project [Planeworld](https://github.com/planeworld/planeworld) by consequently using a client server mechanic, an ECS (EnTT) and a graphics (and much more) middleware (Magnum Graphics).
+Based on my positive experiences from [BattleSub](https://github.com/bfeldpw/battlesub) with [Magnum](https://github.com/mosra/magnum) and [EnTT](https://github.com/skypjack/entt) and decades of lessons learned concerning Planeworld, I decided to restart my passion project by consequently using a client server mechanic, and utilising EnTT and Magnum Graphics, as well as some others (credits will follow).
 While the server component doesn't rely on a graphical interface, check out Magnum Graphics used by the desktop client, too.

 ## Client-Server Communication Protocol